 Pick work which you like, respect and identify with- This will make your career much more fulfilling, and will show the best and most expressive side of your musicality, instead of just reducing you to a helpful machine!

-Session musicians can be traced back to the jazz era of the 1920s, where most recording studios had a ‘studio band’ or ‘studio musicians’ who would perform for whichever singer the studio wanted to promote, or as jazz orchestras for tours or radio broadcasts, led by people like the clarinetist Benny Goodman or the Dorsey brothers.
+Session musicians can be traced back to the jazz era of the 1920s, where most recording studios had a ‘studio band’ or ‘studio musicians’ who would perform for whichever singer the studio wanted to promote, or as jazz orchestras for tours or radio broadcasts, led by people like the clarinettist Benny Goodman or The Dorsey Brothers.